dn3s/tumbltool/README.md

 options override more general ones (for example, -no-inline-css will override the more general -inline)

+-o -outfile
+Specify the file to write the output to.
+Paths for stylesheets, images, etc.  will be relative to this file.
+Otherwise the output will be written to STDOUT, and paths will be relative to the CWD.

 -p -pipe
 Generate output for piping into a browser through xargs.
 Shortcut for -tiny -inline -data-uri